 The Reading Beyond Murakami Course Series is ideal for the life-long learner wanting to continue to challenge oneself or the college or graduate student looking to specialize in Haruki Murakami and literary theory.

-We have students enroll from all over the world, including Australia, Spain, Romania, Hong Kong, India, Brazil, and all over the United States.
+We have students enroll from all over the world, including Australia, Spain, Romania, Hong Kong, Canada, India, Brazil, the United Kingdom, and all over the United States.
+The community aspect of this course is a precious gift.
 Participants leave every course with a firm grasp of each philosophical concept's imprint on the literary field while also considering some of the more unique narrative devices that Murakami employs in his work.

 "I've recently joined and love the RBM course; Jessica S. Manuel is a fine instructor and the course materials are sophisticated and insightful.
 Highly recommended."